 How Glasenberg did the Right Thing in Zambia

 It was possibly one of Glencore’s better deals – to buy the Mufulira and Nkana operations of ZCCM from the Zambian Government at privatisation in 2000.
-But it takes further genius to do what they have now done – virtually re-build the MCM mining and smelting complex in Mufulira, sink new shafts at Nkana and above all capture sulphur.
+But it took further skill to do what was done next – virtually re-build the MCM mining and smelting complex in Mufulira, sink new shafts at Nkana and above all capture sulphur.

-Our base – 7, Julius Nyerere – situated in one of many roads re-named after Africa’s first Presidents of Independence, is today the base for groups from Somerset in England; teachers, doctors, children who come to this part of the world on educational exchanges.
+Our base – 7, Julius Nyerere – situated in one of many roads re-named after Africa’s first Presidents of Independence, is today the base for groups from Somerset in England; teachers, doctors, children, who come to this part of the world on educational exchanges.
 How this came about is one of the more serendipitous features of this tale.
-For it was as a result of a visit of a collection of Anglican bishops from Zambia to the Bishop of Bath & Wells in Somerset that the idea schools might gain on both sides from some form of linking occurred.
-Those schools, and there are many both primary and secondary who have been linked now for 20 years, created friendships and lasting partnerships.
+For it was as a result of a visit to the Bishop of Bath & Wells in Somerset by a group of Anglican bishops from Zambia, that the idea of linking occurred.
+Today, many primary and secondary schools in Mufulira and Somerset have been linking for over 20 years, creating friendships and lasting partnerships.

-A further link was created when the Minor Metals Trade Association (MMTA) made the town of Mufulira its industrial link in 2008 and has supported projects in this metal-making town too.
+A further relationship was created when the Minor Metals Trade Association (MMTA) made the town of Mufulira its industrial link in 2008, and has supported projects in this metal-making town too.

 How it was…

 However, during the period, from 1933 until privatisation in 2000, neither the British, nor the Zambians under Zambian Consolidated Copper Mines (ZCCM), collected sulphur.
-But today, thanks to a $500mln investment by Glencore, it is gathered – and that is one of the main reasons I am here.
-To witness a remarkable achievement, one that might well have been made with initial reluctance but which today is quite simply world-class.
+Only today, thanks to a $500mln investment by Glencore, is sulphur captured – and that is one of the main reasons I am here.
+To witness a remarkable achievement, one that might well have been made with initial reluctance but which today is world-class.
 Today, all Zambians living in or about Mufulira have the right to breathe fresh air.

 It is the day before Zambia’s Independence Day Celebrations, Zambia’s Jubilee, made more poignant this year because its 5th President lies ill in a London hospital.
 (He died on Tuesday Oct 28th).